1987 Pan American Games

 The 1987 Pan American Games, officially known as the X Pan American Games, was a major international multi-sport event held in Indianapolis, Indiana, United States, on August 7–23, 1987.
-Over 4,300 athletes from 38 countries in the Americas competed in 30 sports, earning 1,015 medals.
+Over 4,300 athletes from 38 countries in the Americas competed in 297 events in 30 sports, earning 1,015 medals.
 Events were held at 23 venues in and around Indianapolis.
 The official mascot for the games was Amigo, a green parrot.

 Host city selection

 Santiago, Chile, was originally named the host of the tenth Pan American Games, but it withdrew in 1983 due to political and financial problems.
 Quito, Ecuador, was named to replace Santiago, but it also withdrew, in late 1984.
 Desperate, the Pan American Sports Organization (PASO) held a new election.
 Indianapolis was planning to bid on the 1991 Games, but, at the request of the United States Olympic Committee, submitted a bid for 1987.
 Since many sports facilities were already in place, PASO announced on December 18, 1984, that Indianapolis would be the host.
 Havana, Cuba, was also interested, but PASO appeased Fidel Castro, who had threatened to boycott the games, by agreeing to give Havana the 1991 games provided that Cuba participated at Indianapolis.